GSA/openacr/docs/CLI.md

 - tests/examples/invalid-basic.yaml: Very incorrect OPAT example.
 Used for sanity checks.
 - catalog/wcag2-catalog.yaml: Current WCAG 2.0 catalog (few criteria).
 - tests/examples/invalid-criteria.yaml: Has incorrect criteria (E.g., instead of '1.1.1' it has '100.100.100').
-- tests/examples/invalid-components.yaml: Has incorrect components (E.g., instead of 'web' it has 'website').
+- tests/examples/invalid-components.yaml: Has incorrect components (E.g., includes 'none' in criteria '1.2.2').
+- tests/examples/invalid-components-criteria.yaml: Has incorrect components and criteria.
+- tests/examples/catalog-missing-components.yaml: No components.
+- tests/examples/catalog-missing-chapters.yaml: No chapters.
+- tests/examples/catalog-different-components.yaml: Has different components to test how a previous valid OPAT is invalid and vice-versa.

 ## Schemas